matthias-blomme/ad-project-document/book/src/deliverables/partial_exam.md

 to the start code of the server in a structured manner.
 You must use the Gitlab server of TI to submit.
 A start repository will be available.

 The quiz and exam are individual.
-More details about the quiz & server exam are on Leho.
+More details about the quiz & server exam in the section **Partial Exam**.